Lei-Leill/Robotics_Lab/README.md

 ## Commands

-### To run the realsense_ros
+### To run the realsense_camera
 ```
 source /bigdata/thao/.env/bin/activate
 ros2 run realsense2_camera realsense2_camera_node --ros-args -p align_depth.enable:=true
 ```

 ### To build the ros2 package
-Make sure to have the realsense2_camer running simultaneously
+Make sure to have the realsense2_camera running simultaneously

 Go to the ros2_ws repository
 ```